 In the past, I’ve been consumed by who I’m not and the things I don’t have.
 The new year, a fresh start, a clean slate, has always been an escape route- the perfect opportunity for an unsteady leap towards the illusion of something that I think might make me more content.
 I’ve literally spent years of Januarys starving and straining and guilting myself into perfect misery.
 Into failure.

 This year, I’m looking at resolutions a little differently.
 I’m still making goals, still setting the bar high for myself, but I want more.
 Instead of smaller thighs, I want more confidence.
 Instead of less debt, I want more financial freedom.
-Instead of fewer stress-induced grey hairs, I want MORE LIFE: More joy.
+And instead of fewer stress-induced grey hairs, I want MORE LIFE: More joy.
 Deeper relationships.
 Stronger skills.
 Increased hope and laughter and kindness to offer to the world.

 January may be there perfect time to cut back, make changes, or switch gears, but this year I am motivated by the possibility of more.
 I’m not making alterations on my life because of the ugly things I see in it; I’m taking baby steps towards a joyful and abundant life that I know I should be living.
 If it takes me 30 more years to get there, I’m okay with that.
 I’m moving forward and towards more.